 If you accidentally use

 text, which doesn't exist.

-The basic viewing interface has built-in field names for certain logs, including the App Engine request log.
-Those field names do not exist in advanced queries.
+The basic query interface has built-in field names for certain logs, including the App Engine request log.
+Those field names don't exist in advanced queries.

-will be searching for a field named
+search for a field named

-querystring, which doesn't exist, so the
+querystring, which doesn't exist.
+Therefore,

 matches.
 That is, the searches

-somefieldname:abc will match log
+somefieldname:abc matches log

 ABc.
-In advanced log filters, you
+In advanced log queries, you

 must use the "has" search operator (